 The Peak Risk Period

 Gingivitis reaches its highest severity.
-Estrogen and progesterone are at their maximum levels.
-Gum bleeding, swelling, and sensitivity are at their worst.
 By this point, the condition is significantly harder to reverse than it was in the first trimester.

-Why Your Regular Toothbrush Might Be Working Against You
+Why Your Regular Toothbrush Is Working Against You

-When a pregnant woman uses a conventional brush on sensitized, swollen gums, three things tend to happen:
+Standard "soft" brushes have 500–1,500 bristles.
+Each one is thick enough that pressure concentrates on fewer contact points along the gumline.
+When a pregnant woman uses a conventional brush on sensitized, swollen gums, three things happen:

-The paradox is real: the more your gums need attention, the less attention they receive.
-It's a cycle that feeds on itself, and it's the primary reason pregnancy gingivitis progresses in so many women who otherwise take excellent care of their health.
+The paradox: the more your gums need attention, the less attention they get.
+It's a cycle that feeds itself.

 What Dentists Recommend

-The American Dental Association and ACOG both recommend maintaining regular oral hygiene during pregnancy, including professional cleanings.
-Many dental professionals now specifically advise pregnant patients to switch to ultra-soft bristle brushes designed for sensitive gums, brush for a full two minutes twice daily, and not skip flossing even when gums bleed.
-The bleeding, counterintuitively, is a sign you need to clean that area more, not less.
+The ADA and ACOG both recommend maintaining regular oral hygiene during pregnancy.
+Many dental professionals now specifically advise pregnant patients to switch to ultra-soft bristle brushes designed for sensitive gums, and not skip flossing even when gums bleed.
+The bleeding is a sign you need to clean more — not less.

 A Toothbrush Designed for Exactly This Problem